gazebosim/gz-sim/tutorials/optical_tactile_plugin.md

 contact sensor and one depth camera.
 In order to simulate the behaviour of the contact surface, which returns the contact forces of the object being touched, we merge the information coming from these two different sensors.
 Contact normals to the surfaces being touched are computed from the depth image.
-(TODO) Next, these values are merged with the information returned by the contact sensor, i.e. force magnitudes, penetration and depth.
+(TODO pending ExtraContactData fields from https://github.com/ignitionrobotics/ign-physics/pull/40 are exposed in ign-gazebo) Next, these values are merged with the information returned by the contact sensor, i.e. force magnitudes, penetration and depth.

-The plugin allows the user to visualize the contact normals of the objects in the proximity of being touched.
+The plugin allows the user to visualize the contact normals of the objects in the proximity of contact.
 In the next image, we can see these normals when we touch the ring and the top surface of a can of coke:

 <img src="https://raw.githubusercontent.com/ignitionrobotics/ign-gazebo/master/tutorials/files/optical_tactile_plugin/coke_can.png"/>